opencv/opencv/modules/contrib/doc/retina/index.rst

 Preliminary illustration
 ++++++++++++++++++++++++

 As a preliminary presentation, let's start with a visual example.
 We propose to apply the filter on a low quality color jpeg image with backlight problems.
-Here is the considered input.
+Here is the considered input... *"Well, my eyes were able to see more that this strange black shadow..."*

 .. image:: images/retinaInput.jpg
    :alt: a low quality color jpeg image with backlight problems.